xavmarch13/lattirust_estimator.io/content/docs/Lattice reduction/_index.md

 {{< iframe src="/graphs/lll.html" width="100%" height="600" title="My Graph" caption="Example of the LLL algorithm running." >}}

-While there exists some theorems bounding the worst cases of lattice reduction algorithms, they tend to perform better in practice.
-Reasoning about the behaviors of such algorithms has therefore become a game of heuristics and approximations.
-Typically, the vectors that are outputed by the LLL algorithm are said to follow the geometric series assumption in their length.
-Again, this assumption tells us that the shape after lattice reduction is a line with a flatter slope as lattice reduction gets stronger.
-The goal of lattice reduction algorithm can therefore be interpreted seen by watching a graph of the log-length of vectors after reductions.
-The overall goal being to flatten the line, leading to a small basis.
+Although there are theorems bounding the worst-case performance of lattice reduction algorithms, they tend to perform better in practice.
+Reasoning about the behavior of such algorithms has therefore become a matter of heuristics and approximations.
+Typically, the vectors that are output by the LLL algorithm are said to follow the geometric series assumption in their length.
+Again, this assumption tells us that the shape after lattice reduction forms a line with a flatter slope as the reduction becomes stronger.
+The goal of a lattice reduction algorithm can therefore be visualized by examining a plot of the log-length of vectors after reductions.
+The overall goal is to flatten this line, leading to a smaller basis.

 ### Cost of LLL

-The theoretic bound on the quality of the LLL is $\delta^d = (\frac{4}{3})^\frac{d-1}{4}$ {{< cite "nguyen2009hermite" >}} leading to approximately $\delta \approx 1.075$.
+The theoretical bound on the quality of the LLL is $\delta^d = (\frac{4}{3})^\frac{d-1}{4}$ {{< cite "nguyen2009hermite" >}} leading to approximately $\delta \approx 1.075$.
 In practice, we get much better results on average, empirically about $\delta \approx 1.021$ .

 In terms of runtime, we will consider a heuristic bound (which better approximates empirical results) of $O(d^3 \log^2(B))$.

 ## BKZ algorithm

 The Block Korkine-Zolotarev (BKZ) algorithm is a lattice reduction algorithm that generalizes the LLL algorithm to achieve stronger reduction properties.
 The BKZ algorithm is defined as a blockwise reduction algorithm that iteratively applies a form of lattice basis reduction to overlapping blocks of vectors within the basis.
 The assumption made in its analysis is that iterative blocks taken behaves like a random lattice.
-It is in fact a relaxation of the Hermite-Korkine-Zolotarev (HKZ).
+It is in fact a relaxation of the Hermite-Korkine-Zolotarev (HKZ) reduction.
 The HKZ reduction is a stronger form of lattice reduction that ensures each vector in the basis is the shortest vector in the lattice projected orthogonally onto the space spanned by the preceding basis vectors.

 ### HKZ reduction